How do I apply for OSAP?

 - If you are NOT receiving OSAP in 2016-17 or your OSAP funding will be delayed this semester

-Submit a signed Continuation of Interest-Free Status (CIFS) form to Enrolment Services as soon as your semester begins.
-The CIFS form is available from the OSAP website under Forms or from Enrolment Services, and must be signed by your registrar’s office.
+Submit a Continuation of Interest-Free Status (CIFS) form to as soon as your semester begins.
+Starting in May 2017, you can apply for CIFS online at the OSAP website.
+A paper CIFS application form is available from the OSAP website under Forms and must be signed by your registrar’s office.
 Once Financial Aid & Awards has processed your CIFS form, the information will be electronically forwarded to your lender(s) and/or the National Student Loan Service Centre.
-Please note that this process usually takes a few business days.
+Please note that this process usually takes a few business days, and the deadline is 21 days before the end of your academic year.

 Do I have to notify Financial Aid & Awards at Enrolment Services of any changes to my status?